-- 9.13 Where the Annual Progress Review Panel believes that a student's progress is unsatisfactory and that the student should not be permitted re-admission to a subsequent year of research study, they shall consult with the student and the supervisory team before submitting this recommendation. - 9.14 Where, after consultation, the Annual Progress Review Panel's view is unchanged on recommendation not to re-admit, the Graduate School will submit full details of the circumstances, signed off by the Head of School or equivalent, to the relevant Dean of Graduate Studies, Graduate School Board or designated Committee, who will make the final decision on re-admission. - 9.15 In addition, if at any time the supervisory team is of the opinion that the student is unlikely to achieve the degree for which he/she is registered, the student and the Convener of the Graduate School Board shall be notified without delay.
+- 9.13 Where the Annual Progress Review Panel believes that a student's progress is unsatisfactory and that the student should not be permitted re-admission to a subsequent year of research study, they shall consult with the student and the supervisory team before submitting a recommendation not to re- admit. - 9.14 Where, after consultation, the Annual Progress Review Panel's view is unchanged on recommendation not to re-admit, the Graduate School will submit full details of the circumstances, signed off by the Head of School/Research Institute Director or equivalent, to the relevant Dean of Graduate Studies, Graduate School Board or designated Committee, who will make the final decision on re-admission. - 9.15 In addition, if at any time the supervisory team is of the opinion that the student is unlikely to achieve the degree for which he/she is registered, the student and the Convener of the Graduate School Board shall be notified without delay.
 All parties shall agree a written record of the discussions and their outcome. - 9.16 Where issues have arisen where a supervisor has left the supervisory team and the student has not agreed to proffered alternatives, the concerns and issues related to the matter shall be documented in an agreed written record as with progress concerns.
-The Dean of Graduate Studies or Graduate School Board will consider the matter and may recommend in rare cases that in the absence of suitable supervision a student be withdrawn from their programme.
-Every reasonable effort will be made to avoid this outcome.
+The Dean of Graduate Studies or Graduate School Board will consider the matter and may recommend in rare cases that in the absence of suitable supervision a student is withdrawn from their programme.
+Every reasonable effort will be made to avoid this outcome. - 9.17 In situations where the Annual Progress Review Panel and the Head of School/Research Institute

-- 9.17 In situations where the Annual Progress Review Panel and the Head of School or equivalent disagree on whether the student's progress is satisfactory, no recommendation or decision shall be made regarding re-admission without prior consultation with the supervisory team.
-The Dean of Graduate Studies or Graduate School Board is responsible for making a final decision on readmission. - 9.18 The University has a duty to maintain and enhance the quality of provision for students and to provide an effective system for handling appeals and complaints.
-An appeal is defined as a request for a review of a decision by an academic body charged with making judgements concerning student progression, assessment, or awards.
-The Code of Procedure for Appeals by Students against Academic Decisions may be obtained from the Clerk of Senate on request, or viewed on the Academic Policy and Governance web pages or in the 'University Fees and General Information' section of the online University Regulations.
+Director or equivalent disagree on whether the student's progress is satisfactory, no recommendation or decision shall be made regarding re-admission without prior consultation with the supervisory team.
+The Dean of Graduate Studies or Graduate School Board is responsible for making a final decision on readmission.

+9.18 The University has a duty to maintain and enhance the quality of provision for students and to provide an effective system for handling appeals and complaints.
+An appeal is defined as a request for a review of a decision by an academic body charged with making judgements concerning student progression, assessment or awards.
+The Code of Procedure for Appeals to the College and/or the Senate may be obtained from the Clerk of Senate on request or viewed in the section entitled "Code of Procedure for Appeals by Students against Academic Decisions" in the 'University Fees and General Information' section of the online University Regulations.
 The University also has a Complaints Procedure under which students may report issues not relating to academic decisions.